whilmarbitoco/CSharp-ORM/README.md

 - **Program.cs**
   The entry point of the program, where the `Models` class and `Query<T>` operations (like `insert`, `update`, `delete`, and `sortBy`) are demonstrated with the `User` model.

-## Features
+## Features 🔧

-- **Insert Data**: Add new objects to the in-memory store.
+- **Insert Data**: Add new objects to the in-memory store. ➕
-- **Delete Data**: Remove objects from the in-memory store by ID.
+- **Delete Data**: Remove objects from the in-memory store by ID. ❌
-- **Update Data**: Modify objects by ID using provided actions.
+- **Update Data**: Modify objects by ID using provided actions. ✏️
-- **Query Data**: Filter data using `where` clauses and sort the data with `sortBy`.
+- **Query Data**: Filter data using `where` clauses and sort the data with `sortBy`. 🔍
-- **In-memory Data Storage**: The ORM operates entirely in memory for demonstration purposes, with no external database involved.
+- **In-memory Data Storage**: The ORM operates entirely in memory for demonstration purposes, with no external database involved. 💾

-## Getting Started
+## Getting Started 🚀

 1. Clone this repository to your local machine. `git clone https://github.com/whilmarbitoco/CSharp-ORM.git`
-2. Open the project in your preferred C# IDE (e.g., Visual Studio or Visual Studio Code).
+2. Open the project in your preferred C# IDE (e.g., Visual Studio or Visual Studio Code). 💻
-3. Build and run the project by executing the `Program.cs` file.
+3. Build and run the project by executing the `Program.cs` file. ▶️

-## Purpose of the Project
+## Purpose of the Project 🎯

 The primary purpose of this project is to:

-- **Enhance My Skills in C# OOP**: To Gain hands-on experience with object-oriented programming concepts like inheritance, encapsulation, and polymorphism in C#.
+- **Enhance My Skills in C# OOP**: To gain hands-on experience with object-oriented programming concepts like inheritance, encapsulation, and polymorphism in C#. 📚
-- **Learn ORM Concepts**: To Implement basic ORM functionalities such as querying, updating, and deleting data objects in a simulated environment.
+- **Learn ORM Concepts**: To implement basic ORM functionalities such as querying, updating, and deleting data objects in a simulated environment. 🔄
-- **Strengthen My Understanding of Data Structures**: To Understand how to manage and manipulate data in memory through custom-built query methods.
+- **Strengthen My Understanding of Data Structures**: To understand how to manage and manipulate data in memory through custom-built query methods. 🧠

-## Tutorial: Using the `Query<T>` Class
+## Tutorial: Using the `Query<T>` Class 📖

 In this section, we’ll break down the common query operations available in the `Query<T>` class.

-### 1. Inserting Data
+### 1. Inserting Data ➕

 To insert data, we use the `insert()` method.
 This method adds a new object to the in-memory collection and automatically assigns it a unique ID.